Roger0G/to-do/README.md

 This project provides a todo application with a **React 18** frontend and a **Node.js** backend implemented as Netlify Functions.
 The frontend is written in TypeScript and built with Vite.
 The backend exposes a REST API with full CRUD functionality persisted in a SQLite database.

+> **Note**: The SQLite file `todos.db` is created inside the function's runtime directory.
+The directory is ephemeral, so the database is lost whenever the function is redeployed or restarted.
+For real deployments, connect the API to an external database or other persistent storage.

 Each todo stores a title, completion flag, urgency level (1&ndash;3) and a creation timestamp.
 Items can be sorted by creation date or urgency in the UI.

 ## Local development